PySheets/pysheets/README.md

 Note that this will use local Python source files and CSS, but all data still comes from production.

+# Making changes and committing them

+Follow these steps (based on [Gitkraken](https://www.gitkraken.com/blog/vs-code-pull-request)):

+ - Install the VS Code extension: [Github Pull Requests Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)
+ - Create a new branch using the "..." menu in the "Source Control" viewlet.
+Use a short name that is meaningful to the task.
+ - Select the "Github Pull Requests" viewlet and click the "Create Pull Request" button in the hover bar.
+ - Change the "MERGE" branch to the new branch.
+ - Commit your changes (to the new branch).
+ - Finish the PR description and send it.

 # Source folders and their meaning

 Folders: